Pipestone National Monument Earthcache

 Thanks to the National Park Service for their understanding and assitance in listing this Earthcache.

-Please email me the answers to these questions:
+Please email or GC message me the answers to these questions:

 Pipestone is a relatively soft material and easily carved.
 What is the rating of Catlinite on the Mohs Scale?